NATIONAL Standardized Organic Curriculum

 WHAT THIS PROJECT DELIVERS

-Open-Source.
+Self-Paced.
 Competency-Based.
 Workforce-Ready.

 The TOPP National Organic Curriculum provides:

-• Stackable, competency-based certificate modules
+• Stackable, competency-based certificate pathways aligned with workforce needs

-• Structured adult learning design
+• Structured adult learning design optimized for self-paced, asynchronous learning

-• Case studies and scenario-based compliance exercises
+• Case studies and scenario-based exercises reflecting real-world compliance challenges

-• Applied assessment and mentorship integration
+• Applied assessments and mentorship integration to support practical skill development

 CURRICULUM FRAMEWORK